Samsung's Top-Rated Washer and Dryer Set Is $1,500 Off for Labor Day

-Save $1,500 on Samsung's Smart Dial Front Load Washer and Super Speed Dry Electric Dryer right now.
+Samsung's customer-loved Smart Dial Front Load Washer and Super Speed Dry Electric Dryer are $1,500 off right now.

 Samsung has no shortage of beloved state-of-the-art technology.
 Beyond the stunning Frame TVs and newest Galaxy smartphones, Samsung makes extremely smart home appliances too — like its line of high-efficiency front load washers and dryers that save you loads of time when doing laundry.

-For Labor Day 2023, Samsung is offering $1,500 off its Smart Front Load Washer and Dryer bundle right now.
+For Labor Day 2023, Samsung is offering $1,500 off its best-selling Smart Front Load Washer and Dryer bundle.
 Samsung's new Smart Dial Washer with FlexWash lets you wash two separate loads at the same time or independently with two washers in the same unit.
-Snag this washer and dryer set for nearly 40% off to upgrade laundry days for years to come.
+Snag this washer and dryer set for nearly 40% off today to upgrade laundry days for years to come.

 Samsung Laundry Set Bundle